data-bootcamp-v4/lab-sql-mysql-db-creation/README.md

 ![ERD](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/data-static/images/erd.png)

-Using pen and paper (or computer software if you are skilled at creating digital diagrams), design a database to meet the minimal requirements of your boss.
+Using pen and paper (or computer software if you are skilled at creating digital diagrams), design a database to meet the minimum requirements of the task.

 ## Challenge 2 - Create the Database and Tables